cerbos/cerbos-aws-lambda/README.md

 Check out `conf.default.yml` for Cerbos configuration.
 The default configuration uses blob storage, e.g. AWS S3 bucket.
 Cerbos config can read from environment variables.
 If you choose to do so, your AWS Lambda has to expose them.

+By default, the latest release of Cerbos is used.
+If you want to use a particular Cerbos version, you can specify it in `CERBOS_RELEASE` environment variable.

 Run the following command to build the docker image 'cerbos/aws-lambda-gateway':
 ```shell
 make image